-As of December 29, 2019, we leased112 locations, of which 93 are free-standing restaurants and 19 are end-cap or in-line restaurants in Class A locations.
-During the year ended December 30, 2018, we also purchased one lot for development of a free-standing restaurant.
+As of December 27, 2020, we leased 112 locations, of which 93 are free-standing restaurants and 19 are end-cap or in-line restaurants in Class A locations and 15 of which are closed.
+We also own one property with a free-standing restaurant in Indiana.
 End-cap restaurants are highly visible locations at one of the ends of a retail development whereas in-line restaurants are locations that are between multiple retail locations within a development.
 Class A locations are upscale properties with easily identifiable locations and convenient access that are surrounded by other upscale properties.
-Including patio space, our restaurants range in size from approximately 5,300 to 12,200 square feet, averaging approximately 8,500 square feet with seating capacity for approximately200 to 400 customers.
-Since the beginning of 2008 through December 29, 2019, we have opened 98 new restaurants, net of one relocation and six restaurant closures.
-Since our inception in 1982 through December 29, 2019, we have opened 98 new restaurants, net of one relocation and six restaurant in Miami, Florida; Cumberland, Georgia; Warrenville, Illinois; Annapolis, Maryland; Olathe, Kansas; and Tuscaloosa, Alabama.
+Including patio space, our restaurants range in size from approximately 5,300 to 12,200 square feet, averaging approximately 8,000 square feet with seating capacity for approximately 200 to 400 customers.
 All of our leases provide for base (fixed) rent, plus the majority provide for additional rent based on gross sales (as defined in each lease agreement) in excess of a stipulated amount, multiplied by a stated percentage.
 A significant percentage of our leases also provide for periodic escalation of minimum annual rent either based upon increases in the Consumer Price Index or a pre-determined schedule.
 Typically, the initial terms of our leases are 10 or 15 years in length with two to three, five-year extension options.
 The initial terms of our leases currently expire between 2021 and 2040.
 We are also generally obligated to pay certain real estate taxes, insurances, common area maintenance charges and various other expenses related to the properties.
-Our corporate headquarters is also leased and is located at 1623 To
+Our corporate headquarters is also leased and is located at 1623 Toomey Road, Austin, Texas 78704.